 Cannabis usage was associated with greater ADHD symptoms, as well as worse performance on activities that required attention and working memory, according to the findings of another study that was published in the Journal of Attention Disorders.
 On the other hand, this study had a few flaws, such as a limited participant pool and a small sample size.
 Only infrequent cannabis consumers were included in this research.

-Although additional research is required to completely understand the association between cannabis and ADHD, several patient testimonials suggest that marijuana can be useful in treating symptoms of the condition.
 Some people who use cannabis claim that it enhances their mood, helps them concentrate better, and makes them less impulsive.
 Note, however, that these are anecdotal reports, and as such, they may not be reflective of the population as a whole.
 This is an important caveat to keep in mind.

 It is also crucial to evaluate the potential hazards involved with the use of cannabis, particularly for persons who have ADHD as they may be more susceptible to the negative effects of cannabis.
 These hazards include being unable to drive safely, having cognitive impairments, and having a higher risk of becoming addicted to something.